 Close-board fences, also called featherboard, are strong and solid, constructed with overlapping vertical feather-edge wooden boards.
-This type of fencing is commonly used in back gardens – it’s a medium budget option, neat and attractive, offering good privacy and providing some shelter to delicate shrubs.
+This type of fencing is commonly used in back gardens – it’s a medium budget option, neat and attractive, offering good privacy and providing some shelter from wind and frost to delicate shrubs.

 Close-board fencing is typically 6ft (1.8m) tall, but it's available in various heights.
 Keep in mind, however, that many local authorities have height restrictions on boundary fencing.

 Larch-lap panel fencing is a common type of budget fencing made of horizontal slats.
 Like close-board fencing, it can be used with either timber or concrete posts and gravel boards, with the same advantages and disadvantages to these as explained above.

 Although offering good value, larch-lap panel fencing is not as robust as close-board fencing, being more prone to damage in high winds.

 If you want a look that’s traditional and decorative, you might consider timber palisade fencing, more commonly known as picket fencing.
 Picket fences are mostly seen in front gardens, where they give a home traditional kerb appeal, but if you're a sociable type that likes to chat over the fence with neighbours, a picket fence in the rear garden would look lovely, too.

 Although wood is the conventional material, picket fencing can also be made from PVC for a lower maintenance option.
 There are a few disadvantages to using PVC however: temperature change can make it brittle, prone to mould and it can be more expensive than wood.

-The style of fencing is usually quite low.
-With its spacing between the timbers, is less prone to wind damage, but it doesn't offer much protection to tender plants, either.
+This style of fencing is traditionally quite low.
+With its spacing between the timbers, it's less prone to wind damage, but it doesn't offer much protection to tender plants, either.